philrozu/Fourier-Neural-Operator/nonhomogeneousbc/timedependentbc.md

 "In order to maintain a fast and memory-efficient method, our implementation of the Fourier neural operator relies on the fast Fourier transform which is only defined on uniform mesh discretizations of , or for functions on the square satisfying homogeneous Dirichlet (fast Fourier sine transform) or homogeneous Neumann (fast Fourier cosine transform) boundary conditions" (Kovachki et al., 2023).

-Following this reasoning, the publicly available NeuralOperator library (Kossaifi et al., 2025), which uses FFT-based convolutions, would also be formally limited when applied to non-homogeneous Neumann boundary conditions.
+Following this reasoning, the publicly available NeuralOperator library (Kossaifi et al., 2025), which uses FFT-based convolutions, would also be limited when applied to non-homogeneous Neumann boundary conditions.

 Conversely, another paper dedicated to FNO methodology states that FNOs are not restricted to homogeneous domains and can incorporate heterogeneous geometries and boundary conditions (Duruisseaux et al., 2025).
-This implies that, despite theoretical constraints of FFT-based solvers, FNOs may still perform adequately in practice when trained on non-homogeneous boundary conditions.
+If I understand correctly, despite theoretical constraints of FFT-based solvers, FNOs may still perform adequately in practice when trained on non-homogeneous boundary conditions.
 An analogy may be drawn to the Nelder-Mead simplex algorithm, which lacks general convergence guarantees yet remains widely effective in applied settings.

-To evaluate this in practice, I apply the FNO to a diffusion-reaction system with non-homogeneous boundary conditions and assess whether it can approximate the solution qualitatively.
+To evaluate this in practice, I apply the FNO to a diffusion-reaction system with non-homogeneous boundary conditions and assess whether it can approximate the solution.

 ### Theoretical setup